Jesper Lindstrøm: Eintracht Frankfurt

 On 11 July 2021, it was announced via official channels that Lindstrøm had signed with Bundesliga club Eintracht Frankfurt on a five-year contract.
 He made his debut on 8 August in a 2–0 loss in the DFB-Pokal to 3.
 Liga club Waldhof Mannheim.
 His domestic league debut followed six days later, on the opening day of the Bundesliga, where he came on as a half-time substitute for Aymen Barkok in a 5–2 loss to Borussia Dortmund away at Westfalenstadion.
 On 21 August, he made his first start under manager Oliver Glasner in the 0–0 home draw against FC Augsburg.
 After mixed performances to start the season, he recorded a last-minute assist to Jens Petter Hauge in an important 2–1 group stage victory in the UEFA Europa League against Olympiacos on 2 November.
 On 21 November, Lindstrøm scored his first goal for Eintracht Frankfurt in a 2–0 win over SC Freiburg, toe-poking the ball past Mark Flekken inside the area.
 He continued his strong performances in December, scoring in league appearances against Bayer Leverkusen, Borussia Mönchengladbach and Mainz 05 to earn him the award of Bundesliga Rookie of the Month.

 In the second half of the 2021–22 season, he grew into an undisputed starter in attacking midfield next to Daichi Kamada and behind lone striker Rafael Borré.
 His performances earned him the award of Bundesliga Rookie of the Season.
 In the Europa League, Lindstrøm reached the final with Frankfurt after knocking out Real Betis, Barcelona and West Ham United.
 In the final on 18 May 2022 against Rangers, he featured in the starting eleven before being substituted for Hauge in the 70th minute, as Frankfurt won the title after a penalty shoot-out.

 On 13 September 2022, he scored his first Champions League goal in a 1–0 away win against Marseille.
 This was also the first Champions League victory in the history of the club and the club's first goal scored in the tournament.
+He was sidelined with an ankle injury for several weeks in March 2023 after a collision in practice with teammate Hrvoje Smolčić.
+He returned to the pitch for the league game against Augsburg on 29 April, coming off the bench in the 82nd minute in a 1–1 draw.

+Lindstrøm left the club after two seasons.
+During his time with the club he played a total of 80 games for Frankfurt scoring a total of 14 goals.
+57 of these games were in the Bundesliga, five in the DFB-Pokal, and 18 in European competitions.
+He scored twelve goals in the domestic league and the above mentioned two during the European games and the cup.